Organic Cosmetics Certification is Voluntary

 It is little known that organic skin care is not legally regulated in the same way as organic food and drink.
 Skincare and toiletries can be called organic and natural, even if they contain a tiny percentage of organically grown ingredients and / or are mostly synthetic.
 The only way to be sure that the product you are using is genuinely organic is to use products that are certified by a recognised and independent organic body.
-Watch out for fake logos too!
+Watch out for fake logos too! - 'Greenwashing' is common.

 There is a significant time and organisational effort in being certified organic, but we believe it is worth it for the independent quality guarantee it offers.

-We must provide the Soil Association with certificates of organic status for every single supplier we use during the year.
+To prove an ingredient really is organic, we must provide the Soil Association with certificates of organic status for every single supplier we use during the year.
 To be accepted by the Soil Association, suppliers' certificates must either be issued by the Soil Association or by a body that the Soil Association has investigated and recognises as equally rigorous in its testing and certification.
 This means that there is wonderful traceability – you can follow each ingredient in a certified organic beauty product back to the field it was grown in.

 We also have to provide the Soil Association with declarations from every supplier of a non-organic ingredient (where organic is not available) to prove that it is GM-free.
 Our formulae, labelling and production methods are examined regularly for quality and integrity.
 Every year the Soil Association inspects our production facility and audits our use of organic ingredients.

 We pay a licence fee - a percentage of revenue each year to the Soil Association.

 What are the organic certification rules for beauty products?

 Pre-Cosmos Standards (old Soil Association Health & Beauty standards):